Private Equity Interview: Top 25 Technical Interview Questions

 A dividend recapitalization is when a private equity firm raises additional debt with the sole purpose of issuing themselves (i.e. the equity shareholders) a dividend.
 This is done by the firm to monetize profits from an investment before a complete exit and has the benefit of increasing the IRR to the fund due to the earlier receival of proceeds.

-Q. Why is a LBO analysis often referred to as a “floor valuation”?
+Q. Why is an LBO analysis often referred to as a “floor valuation”?

-In other words, the question being answered from the perspective of the private equity investor is: What is the minimum amount that we can pay while still meeting our fund’s return hurdle?
+In other words, the question being answered from the perspective of the private equity investor is: What is the maximum amount that we can pay while still meeting our fund’s return hurdle?

 We hope you enjoyed this article and found this compilation of interview questions informative!